 Enter the alias you want to convert and select the value to be applied in the drop-down list.

 Save your changes.
 The replacement of values is performed by the Alias cleansing workflow which is executed every night.
 Refer to Run data cleansing.

-For all fields based on this enumeration, when a user enters the value Adob in a “company” field (in the Adobe Campaign console, in a web form), it will automatically be replaced by the value Adobe.
+For all fields based on this enumeration, when a user enters the value Adob in a “company” field (in the Adobe Campaign client console, in a web form), it will automatically be replaced by the value Adobe.

 You can also convert an existing enumeration value into an alias.
 To perform this: